My Experience Rating

 Another thing is that I normally won’t write a review about a stick until I’ve smoked it at least three times and the sticks have had at least a month or two – and maybe more – of rest.
 Of course, there are exceptions to this like when I got a couple of boxes of Regius Sun Grown that had five+ years of box aging.
 They were oozing with oils.
 After I let them acclimate for a couple of days, damn!
 But exceptions aside, because cigars are handmade products, smoking a few gives me an idea about the consistency of the blend from cigar to cigar.

-Finally, most of the reviews you’ll see here are common or mid-range priced boutique cigars.
+Finally, most of the reviews you’ll see here are of common- or mid-range-priced boutique cigars.
 You may see the occasional expensive, luxury stick.
-But I don’t smoke enough of those to be meaningful, and I usually smoke them on special occasions; not ideal times to take tasting notes.
+But I don’t smoke enough of those to be meaningful, and I usually smoke them on special occasions, not ideal times to take tasting notes.